NmVAson/ballet-website/_posts/2024-11-20-representation.md

 featured: true
 thumbnail: assets/img/representation_in_ballet.jpg
 description: Discover why representation in ballet matters for expanding narratives, inspiring young dancers, fostering creativity, and building a more inclusive community.
-title: Representation in Ballet: Why It Matters
+title: "Representation in Ballet: Why It Matters"
 ---

 # Representation in Ballet: Why It Matters